adventurekateer/vagrantsetup-adept/README.md

 # vagrantsetup-adept
-Vagrant file with provisioning to play with https://github.com/technopagan/adept-jpg-compressor by Tobias Baldauf
+Vagrant file with provisioning to play with Tobias Baldauf's https://github.com/technopagan/adept-jpg-compressor